-As a chemist you are invited to include your proprietary compounds into the jointly used EU-OPENSCREEN compound collection, which is screened against a wide range of biological assays, thereby delivering extensive information about the biological activities of your compounds.
+As a chemist you are invited to include your compounds into the jointly used EU-OPENSCREEN compound collection, which is screened against a wide range of biological assays, thereby delivering extensive information about the biological activities of your compounds.

 EU-OPENSCREEN bioprofiles your submitted compounds in a set of standard assays to identify basic biological activities (e.g. cell morphology and growth).
 Thus, you will rapidly receive data on the biological activities of your submitted compounds.
 In addition, you will continuously receive screening data.
 This opens the perspective that some of your compounds will be identified as hits.
 In that case you will be asked to be involved in the following research projects and novel collaborations with assay providers from all over Europe and beyond.

 Chemists have the possibility to add their compounds to the EU-OPENSCREEN compound collection as part of the “academic compounds”.

-All compounds should be provided with proof of identity (either Mass or Nuclear magnetic resonance NMR) and purity.
+It would be beneficial if compounds were provided with proof of identity (either Mass or Nuclear magnetic resonance NMR) and purity.
 The structure of each compound will undergo computational filters to assess chemical-physico properties (i.e. solubility, molecular weight), reactivity and diversity.
 The complete explanation of the physico-chemical properties assessment can be found here.

 If non-compliant with the desired standards the compound will be still accepted as part of the library, but will be “flagged” in order to raise awareness and allow for a rational interpretation of hit compounds.